dhellmann/pymotw-3/source/sqlite3/index.rst

 .. module:: sqlite3
     :synopsis: Embedded relational database

-:Purpose: Implements an embedded relational database with SQL support.

 The :mod:`sqlite3` module provides a DB-API 2.0 compliant interface to SQLite, an in-process relational database.
 SQLite is designed to be embedded in applications, instead of using a separate database server